 Manorbier Beach and Manorbier Castle are a couple of minutes in the car from Celtic Haven or, if you fancy taking in the stunning Pembrokeshire coastline, about an hour and a half walk along the beautiful Coast Path.

-Lucy loves nothing more than paddling in the freshwater stream and rock pools on Manorbier Beach – it’s great for grabbing a drink on a hot day too!
+Lucy loves nothing more than paddling in the freshwater stream and rock pools on Manorbier Beach – it’s great for grabbing a drink to cool down on a hot day too!

 At the end of a long walk, Lawrenny Quayside is an ideal stop-off point for a delicious lunch with stunning views of boats sailing up the estuary.
 Plus, dogs are welcomed in the garden – Lucy absolutely loves it here!